18756619952/Pollution-prevention-and-control-technology/README.md

 # Supplementary Information for:
 **"Integrating Fine-Tuning and Retrieval-Augmented Generation to Address the Application Challenges of Pollution Control Guidelines"**

-This repository contains supplementary materials associated with the manuscript submitted to *Environmental Science & Technology*.
+This repository contains supplementary materials associated with the manuscript submitted to *Journal of Environmental Management.

 ---